shionhonda/hippocampus-garden/content/blog/best_papers_2020/index.md

 This exciting work was done by a collaboration between graph and computer vision researchers.

 What do neural networks with good predictive performance have in common?
 To answer this question, this paper analyzes neural networks from the point of view of graph theory.
 First, the authors define a novel graph-based representation of neural networks called **relational graph** (a,b).
 Then, they design a graph generator that systematically explores the design space of relational graphs.
-The idea of relational graphs enables neural networks to be characterized by two graph statistics: **average path length** and c**lustering coefficient** (c).
+The idea of relational graphs enables neural networks to be characterized by two graph statistics: **average path length** and **clustering coefficient** (c).
 Finally, they conducted an extensive study on the relationship between the predictive performance of generated neural networks and the graph statistics of the corresponding relational graphs (d).

 ![](2021-01-02-12-21-18.png)